jceipek/jceipek.github.com/content/projects/makingFasterSystems/index.md

 6. Sort the copied pixels by brightness
 7. Retrieve the brightest and darkest pixels from the sorted copy

 This code had passed code review.
-It "followed best practices."
-It was wasteful and hard to change.
+Its code style followed "industry best practices."
+Unfortunately, those practices failed to produce code that minimized waste and was easy to understand and change.
+Improving these practices is a topic for a future article.

 After my improvements, it looked like this:
 1. Decompress the compressed image to main memory